dfamonteiro/blog/blog/content/about.md

 draft: false
 ---

-I'm a software engineer with a MSc in Informatics and Computer Engineering @[FEUP](https://sigarra.up.pt/feup/en/WEB_PAGE.INICIAL "FEUP's webpage")
-(Faculty of Engineering of the University of Porto).
-I am currently working at [Critical Manufacturing](https://www.criticalmanufacturing.com/ "Critical Manufacturing home page").
+I'm a software engineer with expertise in backend systems, observability and performance tooling.
+I have an MSc in Informatics and Computer Engineering from [FEUP](https://sigarra.up.pt/feup/en/WEB_PAGE.INICIAL "FEUP's webpage") and I currently work at [Critical Manufacturing](https://www.criticalmanufacturing.com/ "Critical Manufacturing home page"), where I'm responsible for the company's factory simulation technology.

-I am currently interested in multithreaded programming, rocket control, orbital dynamics and in analysing mega constellations as distributed systems.
-As a fan of motorsport (F1, MotoGP, WEC, etc), I enjoy analysing certain aspects of those championships and imagining what the future of motorsport will look like, on a technical level.

-In my spare time, besides writing code, I enjoy playing games such as [Kerbal Space Program](https://www.kerbalspaceprogram.com/ "Kerbal Space Program's home page"), [Factorio](https://www.factorio.com/ "Factorio's homepage") and blundering queens in chess.
+In my spare time, I am a motorsport fan and I enjoy reading technical books, playing video games, and blundering queens in chess.
 I'm also a mediocre trumpet player.

-Feel free to reach out to me at daniel.amaro.monteiro@gmail.com or at [@dfamonteiro](https://twitter.com/dfamonteiro "My twitter profile") on twitter.
+Feel free to reach out to me at daniel.amaro.monteiro@gmail.com or as @dfamonteiro on most platforms.
 I am always happy to answer questions regarding my blog posts, projects, and employment opportunities.